jiming-chen/jiming-chen.github.io/content/piano.md

 draft: false
 title: 'Piano Pieces'
 description: 'A list of piano pieces which I have played or am currently playing.'
+hideMeta: true
 ---

 Pieces followed by :star: are pieces which I am currently working on.
+Some of my old recordings are on {{< newtabref href="https://www.youtube.com/@jjchen256" title="my YouTube channel" >}}.

 ## Johann Sebastian Bach
 * Two-Part Inventions, BWV 772-786